-We recently sat down with R. Colby Damon to discuss his upcoming world premiere at BalletX’s Winter Series 2017.
+We sat down with R. Colby Damon, choreographer and former BalletX dancer, to discuss his world premiere “On the Mysterious Properties of Light.”

 What is the name (or working title) of your piece with BalletX, and why did you choose to call it that?